 How much do I need for retirement?

-Financial planning experts estimate that, in order to maintain your standard of living, your retirement income should be about 70% of the gross salary you were receiving before retirement.
+Financial planning experts estimate that to maintain a standard of living, you need a retirement income of at least 70% of the gross salary you were receiving before retirement.

 An income that is lower than your current employment income will be enough, as many expenses will be reduced or eliminated by retirement:

-• Expenses related to income tax: reduction in taxable income, pension income credit, age credit, etc.
+- Expenses related to income tax: reduction in taxable income, access to pension income credit and age-related credits, etc.

-• Retirement savings: contributions to the employer’s pension plan, RRSP, TFSA, etc.
+- Retirement savings: contributions to the employer’s pension group plan, RRSP, TFSA, etc.

 The 70% replacement ratio for everyone?

 You need to view the 70% rule as a general guideline.
-However, depending on the lifestyle that you want in retirement (travel, leisure, indulgences) and based on your personal situation, this percentage could be too high or too low for you.
-Remember to consider unexpected events and how long your retirement will last.
+Depending on the lifestyle that you want in retirement (travel, leisure, indulgences) and based on your personal situation, this percentage could be too high or too low for you.
+Remember to consider unexpected events and healthcare expenses, which are very high, as well as the estimated length of your retirement.

 Budget for success